FrankWorldview/blockchain/solidity/React.md

 # Key Differences Between useState and useEffect
 + Purpose: useState is for managing local state, while useEffect is for handling side effects.
-+ Rerenders: useState triggers a re-render when the state changes, whereas useEffect does not cause re-renders by itself but runs after each render if dependencies have changed.
++ Re-renders: useState triggers a re-render when the state changes, whereas useEffect does not cause re-renders by itself but runs after each render if dependencies have changed.
 + Together, useState and useEffect enable powerful, flexible control over data and actions in functional components, making them fundamental for managing state and lifecycle effects in React.